Aakritijain30/stone-paper-scissors/README.md

-# stone-paper-scissors
-A Python command-line Stone, Paper, Scissors tournament game where you battle the computer.
-Features input validation, randomized moves, score tracking, and round-by-round play until one side reaches the target score.
-Beginner-friendly project to practice loops, conditionals, and user input.
+# 🎮 Stone, Paper, Scissors Tournament

+A fun Python-based **Stone, Paper, Scissors** game where you can play against the computer in a tournament format.
+The first player to reach the target score wins the trophy!

+---

+## 📌 Features
+- Interactive command-line interface
+- Input validation for tournament rules and player choices
+- Randomized computer moves
+- Score tracking across multiple rounds
+- Tournament-style gameplay (first to reach target points wins)

+---